LotteSchrijver/In_search_of_truth_pub/README.md

 `bert_accuracy_repro.ipynb` is for evaluating the finetuned model.
 It can be run without `Final_labeled_data_reproducibility.csv`.
 As mentioned, the inference is slightly different from the original analysis.
 However, the main findings of the paper remain the same.

-We recommend running `Train_test_bert_repro.ipynb` multiple time to check the stochastistic stability.
+We recommend running `Train_test_bert_repro.ipynb` multiple times to check the stochastistic stability.